filestack/filestack-js/README.md

 Most tests in this library are expected to interface with actual backend services.
 Because we like to run tests during development, these services are mocked during unit testing.

-All tests are using Mocha.
-Browser tests are run with Karma.
+All tests are using Jest.

 To run units: